-The priority of the incident can change at any time prior to the first crew arriving at the scene (at

-TimeFirstArrivedOnScene), as available information changes.
+The priority of the incident can change at any time prior to the first crew arriving at the scene (at TimeFirstArrivedOnScene), as available information changes.

-Where patients are referred to Health Direct, and then subsequently presented to SOC a second time (for ambulance attendance) attendance), response time will be measured from the second presentation.
+Where patients are referred to Health Direct, and then subsequently presented to SOC a second time (for ambulance attendance), response time will be measured from the second presentation.

-- Priority 1 incidents requiring emergency attention, i.e. - o [PriorityOriginal] = 1 and [Priority] = 1 - Metropolitan Perth emergency road-based patient transport, i.e. - [RegionalOrMetro] = 'Metro'
+- Priority 1 incidents requiring emergency attention, i.e. - [PriorityOriginal] = 1 and [Priority] = 1 - Metropolitan Perth emergency road-based patient transport, i.e. - [RegionalOrMetro] = 'Metro'

 - Country road-based patient transport services, i.e.

-- [RegionalOrMetro] = 'Regional'
+o [RegionalOrMetro] = 'Regional'

 - Priority downgrades or upgrades i.e.

-- o [PriorityOriginal] <> [Priority].
+- [PriorityOriginal] <> [Priority].

-Numerator: Number of eligible [OriginalPriority] = 1 incidents in the metropolitan area in the past 12 months where the time elapsed between TimeFirstSavedinCAD and minutes.

-TimeFirstArrivedOnScene is less than or equal to 15
+Number of eligible [OriginalPriority] = 1 incidents in the metropolitan area in the past 12 months where the time elapsed between TimeFirstSavedinCAD and TimeFirstArrivedOnScene is less than or equal to 15 minutes.

-[TimeFirstSavedinCAD] [TimeFirstArrivedOnScene]
+[IncidentNumber] [CaseDate] [TimeFirstSavedinCAD] [TimeFirstArrivedOnScene] [PriorityOriginal] [Priority]

-[PriorityOriginal]

-[Priority]

-[RegionalOrMetro]

-Contracted service provider's Ambulance Activity Data

-Extract

-N/A

-Denominator: Total number of eligible [OriginalPriority] = 1 incidents in the metropolitan area in the past 12 months
+[RegionalOrMetro] Data Source Contracted service provider's Ambulance Activity Data Extract Guide for use N/A Denominator: Total number of eligible [OriginalPriority] = 1 incidents in the metropolitan area in the past 12 months Data Element/Data Set Denominator data elements: [PriorityOriginal] [Priority] [RegionalOrMetro] Data Source Contracted service provider's Ambulance Activity Data Extract Guide for use Nil Data Element/Data Set Disaggregation data elements: [RegionalOrMetro] Data Source Nil Guide for use Nil Comments: The priority allocation associated with an incident can change throughout the course of the incident.

-[PriorityOriginal]

-[Priority]

-[RegionalOrMetro]

-Contracted service provider's Ambulance Activity Data

-Extract

-Disaggregation data elements: Data Element/Data Set

-[RegionalOrMetro]

-Comments: The priority allocation associated with an incident can change throughout the course of the incident.
 The calculation of this KPI is based only on priority 1 instances where the [OriginalPriority] is equal to 1 (initial call to communications centre).
 The equivalent Report on Government Services (RoGS) indicators define response times as the time between the arrival of the first responding ambulance resource at the scene of an emergency code 1 incident, and the initial receipt of the call for an emergency ambulance at the communications centre.
 Urban centre response times applied for each jurisdiction's capital city boundaries are based on the Australian Bureau of Statistics Urban Centres Localities.

-Priority 1 incidents are those requiring at least one

-immediate response under lights and sirens.
+Priority 1 incidents are those requiring at least one immediate response under lights and sirens.
+Measures in RoGS are provided for the 50th and 90th